2025 Elitettan

 The 2025 Elitettan was the 13th season of the Elitettan, the second division of women's football in Sweden.
 The season began on 11 April and ended on 15 November.

 Malmö FF were the reigning champions, and were promoted to the Damallsvenskan alongside Alingsås IF in the previous season.

 Eskilstuna United were promoted to the 2026 Damallsvenskan following a 5–0 win over KIF Örebro on 1 November.
 IK Uppsala were promoted on 8 November following Umeå IK's 3–2 home win over newly-relegated Trelleborgs FF.
-KIF Örebro qualified for the promotion playoff, in which they will face Damallsvenskan side IF Brommapojkarna.
+KIF Örebro qualified for the promotion/relegation playoff, in which they were defeated 4–0 on aggregate by Damallsvenskan side IF Brommapojkarna.

-Bollstanäs SK, Mallbackens IF and Sunnanå SK were relegated to the 2026 Divison 1.
+Bollstanäs SK, Mallbackens IF and Sunnanå SK were relegated to the 2026 Division 1.